 The Company is exposed to credit risk by holding cash and cash equivalents and receivables.
 This risk is minimized by holding a significant portion of the funds in Canadian banks.
-The Company's exposure with respect to its receivables is primarily related to royalty streams, recovery of exploration evaluation costs, and convertible promissory notes (Note 7).
+The Company's exposure with respect to its receivables is primarily related to royalty streams, recovery of exploration evaluation costs, and the sale of AES (Note 9).